Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/app-metadata/_index.md

 This type is used by a feature still in development.

 eFormidlingContract holds the configuration of the eFormidling integration for the application.
-An application configured to enable eFormidling integration in combination with the eFormidiling contract will send a shipment to eFormidling for each instance that is created of the application.
+An application configured to enable eFormidling integration in combination with the eFormidiling contract will send a shipment to eFormidling for every instance that is created.

 Name | Description
 -----|-------------